godotengine/godot-docs/classes/class_animationnode.rst

 - void **add_input** **(** :ref:`String<class_String>` name **)**

 Adds an input to the node.
-This is only useful for nodes created for use in an :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`
+This is only useful for nodes created for use in an :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`.

 ----